 The startup and IP law section of Indian constitution has always been disappointingly shallow.
 This seems to be an effort to fill the void plaguing the IP regime in India.
 The lawmakers made it a point to amend the existing Intellectual Property laws in consultation with the stakeholders.
 All this was done under the ‘Digital India’ and ‘Make in India’ campaigns.

-The New IPR Policy 2016 is rather well thought and lays down following objectives-
+The New IPR Policy 2016 is rather well thought and lays down following objectives of IPR-

-1. To create public awareness about the benefits of Intellectual property among all sections of society.
+1. The main objective of IPR is to create public awareness about the benefits of Intellectual property among all sections of society.

 2. To stimulate the creation and growth of intellectual property by undertaking relevant measures.